|Title:||Joel E. Smilow, Class of 1954 Head Coach|

 Prior to serving at Eastern Connecticut, Kingsley was a post graduate men's basketball coach at Saint Thomas More School in Oakdale, Conn., where he worked for legendary head coach Jere Quinn.
 In 2001, he helped coach the team to a 31-3 record and the New England Prep School Class A Championship.
 He also spent one season as an assistant coach at Clarkson University where the team had the second most wins in school history and earned the first post-season berth in school history.

 Kingsley is a 1998 graduate of Wesleyan University where he was a standout for the basketball team.
 His 191 three-pointers still ranks first all time in school history and his 1,176 points was second all-time when he graduated and currently stands fourth all time.
 He also served as a team captain.

-Justin Simon '04, a four-year letterwinner for the Bulldogs, begins his third season on James Jones' staff in 2013-14.
+Justin Simon '04, a four-year letterwinner for the Bulldogs, begins his fourth season on James Jones' staff in 2014-15.